Pachycephala

 Indonesian and Philippine archipelagos to the west and the Pacific archipelagos to the east.

 Taxonomy

 The genus Pachycephala was introduced in 1825 by the Irish zoologist Nicholas Vigors with the Australian golden whistler as the type species.
 The name is derived from Ancient Greek παχύς (pakhús), meaning "thick", and κεφαλή (kephalḗ), meaning "head".

+There have been big changes to the species limits in the genus Pachycephala.
+In 2007 Walter Boles in the Handbook of the Birds of the World recognised 21 species in the genus but in 2025 AviList recognised 51 species.